zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

 ## **STEP 3:** Update entity parameters for data import

-1. Run the following command to be able to update entity parameters for data import
+1. Run the following command to be able to update entity parameters for data import.

     ```
     <copy>docker run -d --name ding-cli \